codingholt/CoinGecko-CLI/README.md

 - [x] add mc rank at -mc

+- [ ] Always include the last datapoint in the chart.

 - [ ] config file for preferences like which fiat currency.

 - [ ] make nice readme